stanfordnmbl/osim-rl/docs/_docs/faq.md

 **Do you have a docker container?**

-Yes, you can use https://hub.docker.com/r/stanfordnmbl/opensim-rl/ Note, that connecting a display to a docker can be tricky and it's system dependent.
+Yes, you can use [an unofficial container](https://hub.docker.com/r/stanfordnmbl/opensim-rl/) Note, that connecting a display to a docker can be tricky and it's system dependent.
 Nevertheless, for training your models the display is not necessary -- the docker container can be handy for using multiple machines.

 **Some libraries are missing.
 What is required to run the environment?**